werat/werat.github.io/content/posts/2021-12-04-why-are-my-pchs-out-of-date/index.md

 Hmm, well, it looks like some source files have changed and a simple re-build would fix the issue.
 However, building Unreal Engine from scratch takes **considerable** time, so you can understand why we'd like to avoid that.

 The toolchain and the sysroot are distributed via the SDK™ and the colleague claimed that the error happened after they've installed a new version of the SDK.
-I was fairly sure that the above mentioned headers files didn't actually change -- it's a toolchain sysroot, it hasn't been touched in years.
+I was fairly sure that the above mentioned header files didn't actually change -- it's a toolchain sysroot, it hasn't been touched in years.
 Indeed, a simple `stat` shows that the modification time goes back to 2018:

 ```powershell
 > stat "D:\toolchain\sysroot\usr\include\x86_64-linux-gnu\bits\wordsize.h"